Master-Interaction-Design-SUPSI/2026-Programming-Interactive-Objects/README.md

 - Show hand drawings and sketches, low-quality screenshots or videos, a little demo, an animation
 - No mood-boards!
 No projects of others that involve LED matrices!
 Do (deep) research instead on the boader topic(s).

+# Process
+The design process is iterative by nature, continuous feedback and refinement are fundamental for a good outcome.
+Don’t vibe-code the process away.

 ## Sources
 - [Design Q&A with Charles and Ray Eames](https://www.hermanmiller.com/stories/why-magazine/design-q-and-a-charles-and-ray-eames/)